The impact of Baruani & KidsRights:

 - Promoted tolerance through sport: football competitions for young refugees and Tanzanian children.

 When he was seven, Baruani fled the democratic Republic of Congo to escape the war and the violence of soldiers.
 He lost his mother and younger brother on the way.
-He eventually arrived at Nyarugusu refugee camp in Tanzania, where he still lives, at 24 years old, today.
+He eventually arrived at Nyarugusu refugee camp in Tanzania, where he lived most of his life.

 Adults must listen to children